agama-project/agama-project.github.io/docs/user/reference/cli.md

 successful authentication, the server returns a JSON Web Token (JWT) which is stored to authenticate the following requests.

-If you run this program as root, you can skip the authentication step because it automatically uses the master token at /run/agama/token.
+If you run this program locally as root, you can skip the authentication step because it automatically uses the master token at /run/agama/token.
 Only the root user must have access to such a file.

 You can logout at any time by using the "auth logout" command, although this command does not affect the root user.